-Figure 4: SANBI Vegetation map of the area.
-The proposed site is indicated by the red polygon.
+Figure 3: SANBI Vegetation map of the area.
+The site (red polygon) in relation to the surrounding vegetation types.

 5.2 PROTECTED SPECIES

 Two acts govern the protection of plant species in the Northern Cape, namely:

 - The National Forests Act (NFA) of 1998 (Act 84 of 1998) provides for the protection of forests as well as specific tree species (GN 71 6 of 7 September 2012). - The Northern Cape Nature Conservation Act 9 of 2009 (NCNCA) came into effect on the 12th of December 2011, and also provides for the sustainable utilization of wild animals, aquatic biota and plants.
 Schedule 1 and 2 of the act give extensive lists of specially protected and protected fauna and flora species in accordance with this act.